dbos-inc/dbos-docs/docs/tutorials/testing-tutorial.md

 ::::info

-Note that you are responsible to setup tables and clean them up before and after tests.
+You are responsible for setting and cleaning up database tables before and after tests.
-In our example, you can change the test script to run `npx knex migrate:up && jest && npx knex migrate:down`, which creates an `operon_hello` table, runs the tests, and drops the table after tests.
+In our example, we run Knex migrations as part of our testing script.

 ::::